Individual Contributions

 Fabrication

 This project underscores the utility of FDM 3-D printing for rapid prototyping, testing, and design iteration.
-It also highlights how flexible filaments (in this case TPU) can be used to fabricate compliant materials, in combination with rigid materials such as PLA and PETG.
+It also highlights how flexible filaments (in this case TPU) can be used to fabricate compliant components, in combination with rigid materials such as PLA and PETG.

 Operation

 The completed robot fulfilled all initial design objectives, and was able to reliably position the distal end of the backbone (end-effector) with both precision and accuracy.
+This proof-of-concept highlights the utility of soft-backbone robots within the realm of medical robotic surgical procedures.

 Analysis